 Invite Guidebook to Your Account

-Once you have completed the enrollment process, please invite Guidebook as an Admin to your App Store Connect account.
-Admin access is necessary in order create push certificates and provisioning profiles, both of which are needed to submit your app and keep it up-to-date.
+Once you have completed the enrollment process, please invite Guidebook as an Admin or an App Manager to your App Store Connect account.
+Guidebook will also require Access to Certificate, Identifiers & Profiles.
+This access is necessary in order to create push certificates and provisioning profiles, both of which are needed to submit your app and keep it up-to-date.

-- The email address will be provided to you by your Account Manager.
+The email address will be provided to you by a member of Guidebook staff, connect with your Account Manager if you have not received this information.
 (This is not your account manager’s email address, but will be one they provide to you)

 If you have never submitted any apps before with your Developer Account (or just created one for the first time), that’s it—you’re all set.
 We will create a production distribution certificate for you in order to submit the app.